• Skip to primary navigation

 This post may contain affiliate links.
 Please read my disclosure policy.

 Aromatic baharat spice blend will transport you to travel the Middle East through your food.
-This Arabic seasoning Baharat is widely used in the Middle East, it’s made from 7 spices and is often referred to as the “7 spice blend”.
+This Arabic seasoning Baharat is widely used in the Middle East, it’s made from 7 spices and is often referred to as the “Seven spice blend”.

 A Weck jar filled with baharat spice blend and a wooden teaspoon, cardamom pods on a white tray.